This is a list of surnames in which the length is 9.

 COURTENAY (1) English

-From the name of towns in France which were originally derivatives of the Gallo-Roman personal name Curtenus
+From the name of towns in France that were originally derivatives of the Gallo-Roman personal name Curtenus

 , itself derived from Latin curtus